 High Risk, High Reward

 Moving to a new place is outside the comfort zone of many people.
-A new city or a new country comes with the daunting tasks of making new friends, learning where everything is, or even adapting to a new language or culture.
-But like any move outside of your comfort zone, the higher the risk, the higher the reward.
+A new city or country comes with the daunting tasks of making new friends, learning where everything is, or even adapting to a new language or culture.
+But, like any move outside your comfort zone, the higher the risk, the higher the reward.

 Try Leaving Your Comfort Zone Just Once

 What happens if you leave your comfort zone once?
 A Reddit user shared their experience on the socialskills subreddit: